SWaTEval/evaluation-target/README.md

-# evaluation-framework
+# SWaTEval Evaluation Target

-An evaluation framework for the state aware crawler
+An evaluation target for the SWaTEval framework

 # Initial
 Run `npm install` to install packages